NP-hardness of SVP in Euclidean Space

-In the smooth case $s=-1$, this result is a direct consequence of Deligne's theorem \cite{De81} on the Weil conjecture.
+In the smooth case $s=-1$, this result is a direct consequence of Deligne's theorem \cite{De81} on the Weil conjectures.
 The general singular case can also be derived from Deligne's theorem and properties of $\ell$-adic cohomology, as noted by Hooley and Katz \cite{Hoo91}.
 If $s \geq m-1$, the estimate is trivial.
-If $s\leq m-2$ (the interesting case), $X$ is non-singular in codimension $1$, and hence a normal variety as $X$ is a complete intersection.
-As $m=\dim(X)\geq 1$, the variety $X$ is geometrically irreducible.
+If $s\leq m-2$ (the interesting case), $X$ is non-singular in codimension $1$, and hence a normal variety.
+Since $X$ is a positive dimensional complete intersection, $X$ is geometrically connected.
+It follows that the variety $X$ is geometrically irreducible.
 The estimate is strongest when $s=-1$, giving the optimal square root estimate for the error term.
 The estimate becomes increasingly weaker when $s$ grows, i.e., when $X$ becomes more singular.

 The above constant $C$ can be taken to be the total degree of the zeta function of $X$, or the larger total $\ell$-adic Betti number of $X$.
-They can be explicitly bounded in term of $n$ and the multi-degrees of the defining equations for $X$.
+They can be explicitly bounded in terms of $n$ and the multi-degrees of the defining equations for $X$.
 We do not give the projective bound here.
-Instead, we will give and use the simpler affine bound later.
+Instead, we will provide and use the simpler affine bound later.